blog

 Compensation and Purchasing Power

-While the Great Resignation and subsequent tight talent market have pushed wages higher, there is still a gap between increases in employee compensation and prices.
+While the Great Resignation and subsequent tight talent market pushed wages higher, there is still a gap between increases in employee compensation and prices.
+The best example of the disconnect between wages and cost of living is housing.

 As employees continue to feel the effects of inflation and companies the effects of a challenging labor market, compensation continues to increase.
-Supporting the Mercer data referenced above, a recent survey by Willis Towers Watson found that companies forecasted average salary increases of 3.4% vs. the 3.1% forecasted in July 2021.
-Larger jumps were common in industries that were more heavily affected by the pandemic.
-What’s more, employees are closely monitoring inflation and the current talent market.
-These things are playing into their expectations for annual salary increases, according to SHRM.
+Supporting the Mercer data referenced above, a recent survey by Willis Towers WatsonOpens in a new tab found that companies are getting very precise with their responses to wage increases.

 Beyond annual salary increases, a number of companies are leveraging more frequent pay bumpsOpens in a new tab including mid-year market-based salary reviews and spot bonuses to help assure compensation aligns with the market.
 With minimal ability to decrease base pay relative to inflation and an uncertain economic outlook, companies are also looking at perks and benefitsOpens in a new tab as a means of addressing employees’ needs.